 The financial product may invest up to 10% of its net assets in cash on an ancillary basis.
-Cash may be invested in money market funds managed by our management company, in accordance with our ESG policy and where we have complete transparency.
+We take the ESG ratings of the depositary bank into account.
+Cash may also be invested in money market funds managed by our management company, in accordance with our ESG policy and where we have complete transparency.